 This is to avoid ambiguity with things like ranges (1..2) and so forth

 In classic Groovy you could access method pointers automatically if there was no java bean property of the given method name.

 This often caused confusion; as folks would use a property access to find something and get a method by accident (e.g. typo) and get confused.
 So now we make getting a method pointer explicit as follows

 Due to ambiguity, we've not yet added support for do .. while to Groovy

 - no dumb expression rule, so we will catch dumb expressions (where a carriage return has broken the script). e.g.

-- markup / builders will change a little.
-Not sure of the syntax, but we'll have some kinda start/stop syntax to denote a markup block.
+- markup / builders will change a little, but the classic syntax still applies.
+Not sure of the new syntax, but we'll have some kinda start/stop syntax to denote a markup block.
 Maybe a keyword, like

-- single and double quote strings can only span one line; for multiple lines use treble quotes
+- single and double quote strings can only span one line; for multiple lines use triple quotes

 - heredocs removal - they are kinda ugly anyway .
 If you want to use them, just use treble quote instead